Technical Staff Report

 When the epoxy used in your reinforcement has gelled, use epoxy thickened with 403, 404, or 406 filler to fill the hole.
 After the thickened epoxy has cured, use a hole saw to cut the new hole.
 Dry fit the new thru-hull fitting, trimming the fiberglass as needed.
 Use the fitting as a template for locating the new screw holes.
 Be sure to seal all exposed fiberglass edges and drilled holes to prevent moisture from wicking into the laminate before installing the fitting with a flexible sealant like 3M™ 5200.

-Example A seacock that is located below the waterline is being relocated.
+A seacock that is located below the waterline is being relocated.
 The hole is 2″ diameter through a solid laminate ½” thick.
 Access to the backside is good.
 The bottom is painted with antifouling paint.

 The chart would place this repair in the upper right quadrant due to the hole’s location-a hole below the waterline certainly raises the consequences if it fails- yet, because this is a machined hole and not a puncture or impact hole, the repair should be easy to accomplish.
 The first step is to sand the inside of the hole to expose fresh laminate.
 Next, pour some mixed epoxy into a 2″ diameter cup to form a “puck” when cured that is about 1/8″ to 3/16″ thick.
-Sand the edge of the puck and both face surfaces, and then dry fit the puck in the hole so that it is centered with regard to the thickness of the laminate.
+Sand the edge of the puck and both face surfaces and then dry-fit the puck in the hole so that it is centered with regard to the thickness of the laminate.
 You can then bond the puck in by brushing a thickened mixture of epoxy and 406 Colloidal Silica on the inside of the hole and the edges of the puck.
 If the puck fits loosely and doesn’t stay where placed, use duct tape to hold it in place until the epoxy cures.

 Now grind back about 1/8″ to 3/16″ (depending on how thick the puck is) thickness from the laminate on both sides of the hole on a 12:1 bevel.
-This will give the beveled area about 5″ diameter.
+This will give the beveled area about 5″ in diameter.
 Fill the beveled area on both sides with a layered fiberglass patch and epoxy.
 Once the patches cure, sand them and an area larger than the patch to prep for fairing and finishing.
-It is especially important to remove all the antifouling paint anywhere epoxy will be applied because epoxy will not stick well to most bottom paints.
+It is especially important to remove all the antifouling paint anywhere epoxy will be applied because the epoxy will not stick well to most bottom paints.

 We hope the chart and the repair methods described in these examples will help you decide how to repair a hole.
 See also our Fiberglass Boat Repair and Maintenance Manual for information on fairing and finishing as well as laminate repairs.
 By carefully weighing the particulars of the hole and the importance of the repair, you can make a sound decision on what repair method to choose.
-This will enable your boat to once again be a hole in the water (with a few less holes) into which to pour money!
+This will enable your boat to once again be a hole in the water (with a few fewer holes) into which to pour money!